The Benefits of Healthy Eating infographic discusses ways to eat better to live longer and enjoy your life.

 Bad diets can hurt you

-Leading to risk of diabetes, heart attack, stroke
+2) Trans Fats – Leading to the risk of diabetes, heart attack, stroke

-Like gastroeshophageal reflux disease and irritable bowel syndrome
+3) Digestive Problems – Like gastroesophageal reflux disease and irritable bowel syndrome

 Eating well helps your chemistry.
 And it takes a lot of chemistry to keep you in a good mood.